 #7 – Cheeba Cheeba

 1989’s “Cheeba Cheeba” was Tone Loc’s rap-style celebration of marijuana, plus all the craving for munchies that came with it.
-This laid-back performance was met with just enough funk to easily make this an enjoyable fan favorite.
+This laid-back performance was met with just enough funk to make this an enjoyable fan favorite easily.
 Part of Tone Loc’s trademark style featured a humorous take on lifestyles of the high and hungry.

 #6 – Cool Hand Loc

-Unlike the party-style album, Loc-ed After Dark, Cool Hand Loc focused more on smooth love songs than pursuing sex, drugs, and rap and roll as a way of life.
+Unlike the party-style album Loc-ed After Dark, Cool Hand Loc focused more on smooth love songs than pursuing sex, drugs, and rap and roll as a way of life.
 “Cool Hand Loc,” as a single, featured Tone Loc’s unique combination of gravel vocals and seductive performance.
-Without overly saturating this smoky number is both hot and cool at the same time.
-We wonder what Paul Newman would have though of this play on the titels of his famous film Cool Hand Luke.
+Without overly saturating, this smoky number is both hot and cool at the same time.
+We wonder what Paul Newman would have thought of this play on the title of his famous film Cool Hand Luke.

 #5 – Posse Love

-1993’s American western, Posse, featured an ensemble cast depicting the tale of a group of soldiers of African-American descent who were betrayed by a corrupt colonel of the American army.
+1993’s American Western, Posse, featured an ensemble cast depicting the tale of a group of soldiers of African-American descent whom a corrupt colonel of the American army betrayed.
 They, along with an outcasted white soldier in their posse, found themselves on the receiving end of betrayal by a collection of corrupt authority figures.
 Told as a flashback tale, the movie’s storyline featured the posse seeking justice.
 As for “Posse Love,” what started out as a classic western whistle beautifully grooved into an easy-listening rap tune only the talent of Tone Loc could pull off.
-In the song, as well as the movie, the posse revolved around the brotherly love shared among a group of individuals who’ve been brought together as a family unit of their own.
+In the song, as well as the movie, the posse revolves around the brotherly love shared among a group of individuals who’ve been brought together as a family unit of their own.

 #4 – All Through the Night (featuring DeBarge)